C0deWiser/simple-storage/README.md

 }
 ```

 File `path` is a relative path to a disk.
-Use file `path` to unlink it.
-You
+Use file `path` attribute to delete
-may delete few files at once.
+file.
+You may delete multiple files at once.

 ```php
 use Illuminate\Http\Request;